-- 49. The Commissioner has taken account of all of the relevant submissions from both parties, together with the withheld information in this case.
+- 46. The Commissioner has taken account of all of the relevant submissions from both parties, together with the withheld information in this case (i.e. the list of fee payments made to date, split by financial year).
 He is required to balance the public interest in disclosure of the information requested against the public interest in maintaining the exemption.
 In the context of FOISA, the public interest should be considered as "something which is of serious concern and benefit to the public".
-As stated previously, due to the sensitivity of the information and the circumstances surrounding it, the Commissioner is limited in the reasoning he can set out in this Decision Notice. - 50.
-As rehearsed above, the Commissioner has already accepted that disclosure would, or would be likely to, cause substantial prejudice to the effective conduct of public affairs. - 51.
+As stated previously, due to the sensitivity of the information and the circumstances surrounding it, the Commissioner is limited in the reasoning he can set out in this Decision Notice. - 47.
+As rehearsed above, the Commissioner has already accepted that disclosure of the list of fee payments made to date would, or would be likely to, cause substantial prejudice to the effective conduct of public affairs. - 48.
 Taking into account the significant size of the Lochaber Smelter Guarantee and those potentially affected by the circumstances surrounding it, particularly were it to be called in, the Commissioner accepts that there is clear and substantial public interest in understanding the finer details of the Guarantee and any underpinning or associated information.
-However, he recognises that this must be carefully balanced against any impact that disclosure of such detailed information (whether it be financial, commercial or otherwise) would have had at the time when the Authority issued its review outcome with regard to the Lochaber smelter, the Guarantee itself (underwritten by the Authority) and what the likely circumstances might be were the Guarantee to be called in. - 52.
-The Commissioner considers there is a significant and substantial public interest in maintaining the exemption in relation to information which could adversely impact the ability of the parties involved to continue, as planned, with the Guarantee.
-He recognises that were circumstances to arise requiring the Guarantee to be called in, this would clearly impact the parties involved (including the Authority), the economy of the local area (and the wider Scottish economy) and the jobs of those individuals employed at the smelter and associated businesses, both directly and indirectly. - 53.
+However, he recognises that this must be carefully balanced against any impact that disclosure of such detailed information (whether it be financial, commercial or otherwise) would have had at the time when the Authority issued its review outcome with regard to the Lochaber smelter, the Guarantee itself (underwritten by the Authority) and what the likely circumstances might be were the Guarantee to be called in.

+- 49. The Commissioner considers there is a significant and substantial public interest in maintaining the exemption in relation to information which could adversely impact the ability of the parties involved to continue, as planned, with the Guarantee.
+He recognises that, were circumstances to arise requiring the Guarantee to be called in, this would clearly impact the parties involved (including the Authority), the economy of the local area (and the wider Scottish economy) and the jobs of those individuals employed at the smelter and associated businesses, both directly and indirectly. - 50.
 In the Commissioner's view, there is also a substantial public interest in maintaining the exemption in relation to sensitive information which could adversely impact GFG's current (and changing) financial situation and lead to the Guarantee being called in.
-He recognises that such a situation could lead to a number of unwanted circumstances presenting themselves, for example job losses, the requirement for a new agreement to be drawn up or entered into by the Authority, and a reduction in crucial commercial information being provided by businesses to the Authority which would inhibit the Authority's ability to take fully

-- informed decisions and secure best value for public money.
-Such circumstances would clearly impact on the Authority's position with regard to its ability to effectively conduct its public affairs, and would not be in the public interest. - 54.
-On balance, therefore, the Commissioner is of the view that the public interest in maintaining the exemption outweighs the public interest in disclosing the information. - 55.
-The Commissioner therefore finds that the Authority was entitled to withhold the information requested under the exemption in section 30(c) of FOISA.
+He recognises that such a situation could lead to a number of unwanted circumstances presenting themselves, for example job losses, the requirement for a new agreement to be drawn up or entered into by the Authority, and a reduction in crucial commercial information being provided by businesses to the Authority which would inhibit the Authority's ability to take fully informed decisions and secure best value for public money.
+Such circumstances would clearly impact on the Authority's position with regard to its ability to effectively conduct its public affairs, and that would not be in the public interest. - 51.
+The Commissioner notes that, in its initial response, the Authority confirmed that all fee payments were up to date.
+In the Commissioner's view, this goes some way to satisfying the public interest in transparency and accountability for public funds. - 52.
+On balance, therefore, the Commissioner is of the view that the public interest in maintaining the exemption outweighs the public interest in disclosing the information. - 53.
+The Commissioner therefore finds that the Authority was entitled to withhold the information requested (i.e. the list of fee payments made to date, split by financial year) under the exemption in section 30(c) of FOISA.